 AU is the Athabasca University itself.

-AUSU collects a small student fee with each undergraduate course registration ($3 per credit), which is the lowest student fee in Alberta.
-With these fees, we provide numerous student services, including many awards and bursaries, free mobile app, free Student Lifeline health & wellness program, free subscription to lynda.com, online course evaluations, eyewear discounts, and more.
+AUSU collects a small student fee with each undergraduate course registration ($3.75 per credit), which is one of the lowest student union fees in Alberta.
+With these fees, we provide numerous student services, including many awards and bursaries, free mobile app, an online student publication, a podcast for AU students, free subscription to LinkedIn Learning, online course evaluations, eyewear discounts, pharmacy savings and free delivery, career resources, and more.
 We also provide extensive student advocacy, at the university level, as well as with the federal and provincial governments.

 Make note, questions specific to AU should be directed to AU itself.
 Although AUSU can provide support and direction, we are not advisors for Athabasca University and do not work for them.
 You can find the AU contact information online here.